Here you'll find the most frequently asked questions about our cruises.

 We reserve the right to vary minimum age limits without notice where local laws require or where deemed desirable or necessary.
 Please note that within the territorial waters of some countries on your itinerary or based on your embarkation port, the onboard shops may be closed or alternatively restrictions may be imposed on some items available for purchase.

 Guests can now take on board the ship, two bottles of wine/ champagne per stateroom on embarkation only.
 If the wine is consumed in a public area, the corkage is USD $25 to pay.
-Alcohol purchased in a port of call or on board from the Duty Free Gift Shop is not for consumption on board during your cruise, any such alcohol will be stored and delivered to your stateroom on the last night of the cruise.
+Alcohol purchased in a port of call or on board from the Duty Free Gift Shop will be stored and delivered to your stateroom on the last night of the cruise.